simoncblyth/opticks/README.rst

 For details see http://simoncblyth.bitbucket.io/opticks/

-0. install "system" externals : NVIDIA GPU Driver, CUDA, OptiX 6.5
+0. install "system" externals : NVIDIA GPU Driver, CUDA, OptiX 7, 7.5 or 8.0 (6.5 not supported)
    following instructions from NVIDIA.
 Check they are working.
 1. use git to clone opticks bitbucket repository to your home directory, creating ~/opticks
 2. hookup the opticks bash functions to your bash shell